 '''

-$ make develop
+$ python3 setup.py develop [--user]

 '''

 On POSIX systems this will create an "egg link" to your original source tree under \$HOME/.local/lib/pythonX.Y/site-packages.
 Then, on your original source tree, an "egg info" directory will be created, containing, among other things, the Setuptools entry points mentioned before.
 This works like a symlink, so you only need to run this once (unless you add a new entry-point, then you need to re-run it to make it available).